Luba Lukova: Designing Justice at Jewish Museum Milwaukee, Wisconsin

 Designing Justice was curated by Luba Lukova in collaboration with Museum of Design Atlanta (MODA).

 Learn more about Luba Lukova: Designing Justice and come experience it in person at the museum!
-Get inspired by this thought-provoking exhibition picked by the Milwaukee Official Visitors Guide as one of the 40 must-do activities in 2020!
+Get inspired by this thought-provoking exhibition picked by the Milwaukee Official Visitors Guide as one of the 40 must-do activities of the year!

 Luba Lukova, Human Race, 2020, Silk-screen